ionStici/node/mds/nest/nest-modules.md

 export class AppModule {}
 ```

-### Create a module using NestJS CLI
+### Generating Modules via CLI

 ```bash
 nest generate module users
 ```

-This command will generate a new `users` module just like above.
+This command creates a new `users` module and adds it to the project automatically.